 Checking the Version of HDMI Port on Your Monitor

-Most monitor specsheets tell you exactly the version of HDMI port they have such as this one below for HP 24mh:
+Most monitor spec sheets tell you precisely the version of HDMI port they have, such as this one below for HP 24mh:

-In case if a monitor does not specify the version of the HDMI port it has, you can deduce it by looking at its max resolution and max refresh rate.
+In case a monitor does not specify the version of the HDMI port it has, you can deduce it by looking at its max resolution and refresh rate.

-For instance, if a monitor supports 4k resolution at 60Hz refresh rate, then we can deduce that the port conforms to HDMI 2.0 since the older HDMI 1.4 can only support 4K @ 30Hz.
+For instance, if a monitor supports 4k resolution at a 60Hz refresh rate, we can deduce that the port conforms to HDMI 2.0 since the older HDMI 1.4 can only support 4K@30Hz.

 Learn More Here: How to Check HDMI Port Version?